apereo/cas/cas-server-documentation/installation/Configuring-Ticket-Expiration-Policy.md

 ```

 #### `ThrottledUseAndTimeoutExpirationPolicy`
-The throttled timeout policy extends the TimeoutExpirationPolicy with the concept of throttling where a ticket may be used at
+The throttled timeout policy provides the concept of throttling where a ticket may be used at
 most every N seconds.
 This policy was designed to thwart denial of service conditions where a rogue or misconfigured client
 attempts to consume CAS server resources by requesting high volumes of service tickets in a short time.